fablabbcn/smartcitizen-web/README.md

 cd smartcitizen-web
 ```

+### Install dependencies

+* Install tools to manage and test the application: `npm install.`
+* No need of `bower install`, `npm install` will take care of it.

 ### Docker quickstart (optional)

 If you want to use Docker in development mode, you should enable the `volume:` in docker-compose.yml so you won't need to rebuild after every file change.
-This also means the image needs you to do `npm install` **locally** before running the container.
+The image needs you to do `npm install` **locally** before running the container.
 It needs the `node_modules/` to exist.

 `docker-compose up`

-### Install dependencies

-* Install tools to manage and test the application: `npm install.`
-* No need of `bower install`, `npm install` will take care of it.

 ### Use Gulp tasks